Marsa Alam: Wadi El Gemal National Park

 The Wadi El Gemal National Park covers an area of approximately 7,450 km^{2}, including a land area of 4,770 km^{2}, and a marine area of 2,100 km^{2}.
 It covers 60 km of the Red Sea coast and includes the Wadi El Gemal islands, coral reefs and seaweed clusters, in addition to Mount Hamata, which is located at the beginning of the reserve.
 A flowing freshwater source mixes with seawater and forms a low-salinity marsh.

-The reserve is divided into several areas: the Wadi El Gemal Island area, which is the second largest concentration of the sooty falcon; the Hankawareb area, which is 18 km south of Wadi El Gemal and is characterized by beaches and coral reefs; and the Qalaan area, which is 9 km north of the village.
+The reserve is divided into several areas: the Wadi El Gemal Island area, which has the second largest population of the sooty falcon; the Hankawareb area, which is 18 km south of Wadi El Gemal, is characterized by beaches and coral reefs; and the Qalaan area, 9 km north of the village.
 The Hamata area is characterized by the presence of vast areas of mangrove and many types of endemic and migratory birds.
-The Hamata Islands area, which is located two miles from the beach opposite the village of Hamata, is characterized by places for practicing swimming and diving activities.
+The Hamata Islands area, located two miles from the beach opposite the village of Hamata, is characterized by places for swimming and diving activities.

 The valley was given its name due to the presence of a plant in that area that is palatable to camels.

 Wildlife and marine life are active in the reserve, including mountain goat “ibex”, dorcas gazelle, which is also known as the afri, the aril gazelle, which is one of the smallest and most common species of deer, ibex, antelope, and more than 13 species of birds, including the sunset falcon.
 Marine life includes four species of sea crab, dugong, green turtles, whale shark, mermaid fish, dolphin, and more than 13 species of small fish.
 The local fauna includes 141 species of plants, including mangrove trees, swamp herbs, and doum palms.

-The area also includes the Temple of Sket, located 60 km inside Wadi El Gemal.
+The area also includes the antique Temple of Sket, located 60 km inside Wadi El Gemal.
 The reserve has four entrances, and three administrative offices have been established, in addition to a museum for the Ababda tribes in which the tools they use are displayed.
 Tribal women are also taught how to market and sell handicrafts.
 The Ministry of Environment provides patrols to enforce environmental law and provide environmental monitoring.